edheltzel/dotfiles/README.md

       # such as cmd-j, cmd-left, etc.. , select the option "send hex code" and the
       # enter the hex code which I want to be executed, hence the tmux sequence.
 So
       # when I press CMD + d in iterm, I send the sequence 0x06 0x76,
-      # which tmux inteprets it as opening a new pane.
+      # which tmux interprets it as opening a new pane.
       # ============================================================================

       # ==============================================